 Window Film Vs Exterior Shade Systems

 As energy efficiency and occupant wellness become the focus of our buildings, daylighting is front and centre in the creation of sustainable, healthy environments.
-Building owners want to know how to strike the balance between allowing the benefits of natural light into commercial and residential spaces while avoiding the unpleasantness of overheating, glare, and fading.
+Building owners want to know how to strike the balance between allowing the benefits of natural light into commercial and residential spaces while avoiding the unpleasantness of overheating, glare, fading, and reduced privacy.

-There are several ways to address these questions, and high-performance, low-e window film and exterior shade systems both control the impact of the sun’s rays through windows, for improved comfort, lower utility bills, and reduced energy usage.
+There are several ways to address these questions; high-performance window film and exterior shade systems both control the impact of the sun’s rays through windows, for improved comfort, lower utility bills, privacy, and reduced energy usage.
 Some systems, however, have considerable drawbacks that need to be considered before making a final decision.